-When you start wedding planning, and thinking about the wedding budget, everything can get a little overwhelming.
-So, we sat down with five different wedding photographers from around Australia to demystify how much a wedding photographer costs and what you can expect for the price tag.
+If you haven’t already asked yourself this question in wedding planning, we know you will; how much does a wedding photographer cost in Australia?
+To find out, we sat down with five different wedding photographers from around America to demystify how much a wedding photographer really costs, and what you can expect for the price tag.

 Benjamin: What’s good!
 I’m Ben, photographer of humans in love.

 Shannon & Jayde: We’re Shannon and Jayde Stent, a husband and wife team of adventurous wedding photographers!

 Morgane: I’m Morgane – a wedding video & photographer for rad couples based in VIC.
 Australia

 Tanya: Not your run-of-the-mill girl with a camera.
 Photographing rule breakers and effortless romantics worldwide (but mostly in Melbourne).

 Adriana: I’m a Brazilian girl who loves to connect with people.
 I document peoples lives.

 FINISH THIS SENTENCE.
 I’M A PROFESSIONAL…